tinayang3024/ECE1778H1-Group-Project/README.md

 The Recipe Mobile App will also enable recipe sharing through Expo’s `Sharing` API, letting users send recipe details (title, instructions, and links) directly to social media or messaging apps.
 With one tap, users can share a favorite dish with friends or family, making cooking a social and collaborative activity.
 This feature not only improves user engagement but also helps promote the app organically as recipes are shared across different platforms.

+### Discussion
+The implemented features — including the recipe browsing and creation, detailed recipe views, user collection management, local persistence with Async Storage, daily notifications, Expo Router-based navigation, and the two advanced features of OAuth-based login and social sharing — collectively satisfy the course project requirements by demonstrating core mobile app front end development skills, state management, and user interaction design.
+The project scope is well-defined and moderate, focusing on five primary screens and key functionalities that are achievable within the 8-week timeframe, allowing sufficient time for design, implementation, testing, and iteration.
+By leveraging Expo Router for file-based navigation, React Context and Async Storage for state and persistence, and Expo Notifications for user engagement, the project balances feature richness with development feasibility, ensuring a polished and functional app by the course deadline.

 ## Tentative Plan